andrewacashner/hearingfaithms/chapters/chapter-2.md

 Kircher, on the other hand, writes with the confidence of the Jesuit order at the height of its global influence, when this order was still trying to engage with any aspect of culture that they saw as advancing their mission.
-Kircher is interested in music's power to convert---to not only persuade catechumens of the truth but to enable them to experience truth.
+Kircher is interested in music's power to convert---not only to persuade catechumens of the truth but to enable them to experience truth.
 Juan, on the other hand, is concerned with the limiting effect of sonic pleasures on the maturity of the already converted.
-Both acknowledge music's power over the individual person's senses, but Catholics who shared Juan's ascetic bent, or his pastoral concern with spiritual growth, saw that power as a danger or even an opening for diabolical influence.
+Both acknowledge music's power over the individual person's senses, but they differ in how much they trust that power to produce godly effects.
+Later Catholics who shared Juan's ascetic bent, or his pastoral concern with spiritual growth, saw that power as a danger or even an opening for diabolical influence.

 ### Cultural Conditioning in Hearing